Emily Kassie: Early life and education

-Kassie was born in Toronto.
-She studied at Brown University and was awarded the Gates Scholarship to the University of Cambridge where she completed her masters.
-In 2015 her short documentary, I Married My Family's Killer, on intermarriage in post-genocide Rwanda, won the Student Academy Award.
-The film was broadcast on the CBC.
+Kassie was born in Toronto and graduated with honors from Brown University.
+She was awarded a Gates Cambridge Scholarship to the University of Cambridge, where she completed an MPhil in international relations and politics.

+In 2015, her short documentary I Married My Family's Killer, about intermarriage in post-genocide Rwanda, won a Student Academy Award.
+The film was later broadcast by the CBC.

 Career

-Kassie has covered conflict and human rights abuses internationally.
-In 2016, she won the World Press Photo award for the cover up of DuPont's chemical spill in West Virginia and was also named NPPA's multimedia portfolios of the year for her work on radicalization of ISIS operatives and corruption in the pharmaceutical industry.
-In 2017 her reporting on the profiteers of the refugee crisis in Niger, Turkey, Italy and Germany garnered an Overseas Press Club Award, the ASNE's Punch Sulzberger award and the National Magazine Award of which she was the youngest ever winner.
+In 2016, Kassie received a World Press Photo award for an investigation into DuPont's chemical contamination in West Virginia.
+The following year, her reporting on the refugee crisis in Niger, Turkey, Italy and Germany received an Overseas Press Club Award and a National Magazine Award.